Accounting Journal Entries: Definition, How-to, and Examples

 • Depreciation

+A journal transaction is the first record.
 The general ledger is where those entries are posted and summarized.

 Think of journal entries as raw data and the general ledger as organized information.
+Errors at the journal stage flow directly into the ledger, which is why early accuracy matters.

-Common Journal Entry Mistakes to Avoid
+What are the Common Journal Entry Mistakes to Avoid?

 • Forgetting to balance debits and credits